Muhammad-Azan-1/How-React-works-behind-scenes/how-react-works.md

   The type (could be an HTML tag like 'div' or another React component),

-  The props (attributes and children), and
+  The props (attributes of elements i.e hre , target etc), and

-  The children elements or content.
+  The children elements or content. of the element of which React Element object is created

   ![React Element object of the content inside App component](./reactElemet2.png)